Christmas surprise: Wonder Woman 1984 to hit HBO Max on Dec. 25

-HBO Max subscribers will be getting a gift this Christmas Day.
-The highly anticipated Wonder Woman sequel Wonder Woman 1984 will arrive on the streaming service at the same time it hits theaters worldwide on Dec.
+HBO Max subscribers will be receiving an extra gift this Christmas Day.
+The long-anticipated Wonder Woman sequel Wonder Woman 1984 will arrive on the streaming service at the same time it opens in theaters worldwide on Dec.
 25, AT&T's WarnerMedia announced Wednesday night.

-The company said the superhero film will be available on HBO Max for "the first month of the film's release."
+The company said the superhero film staring Gal Gadot and Chris Pine will be available on HBO Max for "the first month of the film's release."
 It's unclear what will happen after that.

 Unlike Disney's Mulan, which debuted on Disney Plus in September for $30 as part of the streaming service's Premier Access system, there will be no extra cost for HBO Max subscribers in the US to stream Wonder Woman 1984.